Charlton-on-Otmoor

-Charlton-on-Otmoor is a village and civil parish about 9 mi NE of Oxford and 6 mi SW of Bicester in Oxfordshire, England.
+Charlton-on-Otmoor is a village and civil parish about 9 mi NE of Oxford and 6 mi SW of Bicester in the Cherwell district, in the county of Oxfordshire, England.
 The village, one of the seven "towns" of Otmoor, is on the northern edge of the moor on a ridge of Cornbrash.
 The 2011 Census recorded the parish's population as 449.

 Toponym

 The Domesday Book of 1086 records the place-name as Cerlentone.
 The chronicler Orderic Vitalis recorded that in 1081 it was spelt Cherlentona or Charlentone.
 In about 1190 a charter of Thame Abbey recorded it as Cherlenton and a charter of Sandford Preceptory recorded it as Cherleton.

 A Close Roll from 1245 records the name as Cherlton.
 The Hundred Rolls of 1278–79 record it as Cherleton' super Ottemor.
 Assize rolls from 1285 variously record it as Cherlintone, Cheriltone, Chereltone and Chureltone.

 An entry in the Calendar of Inquisitions Post Mortem for 1314 records it as Cherleton upon Ottemour and a Close Roll from 1315 records it as Cherleton on Ottemore.
 A Close Roll from 1336 records it as Charlynton.
 A deed from 1351 records it as Charleton.
 A feudal aid document from 1428 records it as Chorlton.

 The name is derived from Old English and means "tūn of the ceorls".